atchoo78/RGBLed/README.md

 # RGBLed Arduino library

 > This library for Arduino allows you to control RGB led.
+This is a fork of [https://github.com/wilmouths/RGBLed](https://github.com/wilmouths/RGBLed)

 ## Installation
 [Installing Additional Arduino Libraries](https://www.arduino.cc/en/Guide/Libraries)